annaesvensson/yellow-blog/README.md

 `BlogStartLocation` = location of blog start page, `auto` for automatic detection
 `BlogNewLocation` = location for new blog pages, [supported placeholders](#settings-placeholders)
-`BlogEntriesMax` = number of entries to show per shortcut, 0 for unlimited
+`BlogShortcutEntries` = number of entries to show per shortcut, 0 for unlimited
 `BlogPaginationLimit` = number of entries to show per page, 0 for unlimited

 <a id="settings-placeholders"></a>The following placeholders for new blog pages are supported: